To navigate the frequently asked questions, click on a topic/question to expand and collapse the text.

 How long can I keep books, DVDs, CDs, or magazines I check out?
 Can I renew items?

 Everything is checked out to you in two week increments.
-You're allowed two renewals – the new due date will be two weeks from the day you renewed the item.
+You're allowed three renewals – the new due date will be two weeks from the day you renewed the item.
 We cannot renew DVDs, nor can we renew an item if it is on request for another patron.

 What if I return something late?